brooklynmuseum/bkm-elasticsearch-search-api/README.md

 ## TODO

-Museum Location: only getting museumLocationId.
+- Museum Location: only getting museumLocationId.
 Maybe museum location needs to be a document.

-Artist: is it a "collectionArtist" or an "Artist" augmented with collectionArtist data?
+- Artist: is it a "collectionArtist" or an "Artist" augmented with collectionArtist data?

-Documents, esp.
+- Documents, esp.
 Page, might need a "Summary", "Description", or "CTA" field for short text.
 Can be used in search results. (will still index all page content)
+- "language" or "locale"? (e.g. "en-US")